v4iv/theleakycauldronblog/src/pages/blog/fit-bounds-of-a-polyline-and-marker-with-react-google-maps.md

 ...
 ```

-Next we add Marker to show the current position of our aircraft.
+Next, we add Marker to show the current position of our aircraft.
 We pass the current position object made up of `lat` & `lng` to it, which in our case is just the last position in our path array.

 ```javascript
 ...